MAEHCM/ICL-D3IE/README.md

 ## ICL-D3IE: In-Context Learning with Diverse Demonstrations Updating for Document Information Extraction

+Congratulations on our paper being accepted by ICCV 2023!
+We will continue to update the repository.

 ## Table of contents
 * [Installation](#installation)
 * [Datasets](#datasets)